 All medical practitioners across the globe are required to act to the benefit of the patient they are caring for , if not at least cause no harm to the patient while they care.
 But now with the IAAF regulation if they are administering anti-testosterone drugs1,2,3 to a normal individual (sportsperson) in a nonpathological condition, are they not violating the ethical principles of Beneficence and Nonmalfeasence.
 Can any medical practitioner forcibly treat the individual (sportsperson) violating their Autonomy?
 Obviously not without the informed consent of the sportsperson.
 Are doctors working in Sports academies (Government run?) have duty to care towards the Sports academy /Government or the individual sportsperson.
 Are sportspersons having such liberty to choose once they have hit the fame or celebrity status?
-Can Societies / Government / Regulatory bodies force such treatment on sportspersons because sportspersons are representing the nation and thus, they are national property or they are doing their duty to Sovereign / Country?
+Can Societies / Government / Regulatory bodies force such treatment on sportspersons, just because sportspersons are representing the nation and thus, they are national property/ assets or they are doing their duty to Sovereign / Country?
+In reality sports persons are forced to undergo treatment as they have been left with no choice except to take treatment for lowering testosterone levels – as there would be enough pressures from sports team members, trainers, coaches, administrators, ministry and Governments for the sake of the fame, country, medals, recognition, etc.

 Medical practitioners according to Code of ethics4 have a duty to treat the sick and injured and not everyone.
 Here the sportsperson is neither sick because of DSD (Differences of Sex Development) nor is injured to be treated with anti-testosterone drugs.
 If some body argues medical practitioner as clinician5 to provide healthcare which includes promotive care apart from Curative care, Preventive care, Palliative care & Holistic care; the counter argument would be that administering anti-testosterone drugs cannot become Promotive healthcare, that too against the interests and consent of the person being treated!
-And also modifying the healthy body to produce some ill effects (short term and long term) cannot be termed Promotive healthcare as World Health Organisation defines health promotion as improving quality of life6.
+And also modifying the healthy body to produce some ill effects by consuming anti-testosterone drugs (short term and long term) cannot be termed Promotive healthcare as World Health Organisation defines health promotion as improving quality of life6.
+The harmful effects of consumption of anti-testosterone drugs are hot flashes, feeling of tiredness, anaemia, loss of skeletal muscle mass, sexual dysfunctions, infertility, bone loss, bone fractures, cardiovascular diseases, memory loss, mood changes including emotional instability, depression, etc. cannot be termed as Promotive healthcare as it affects health of the person.

+Could Sex reassigned individuals participate in sporting events of their choice?

+All Sex reassigned individuals cannot participate in sporting events of their choice immediately after the surgery.
+The IAAF has implemented some regulations to follow.
+Individuals undergoing female to male sex reassignment can participate in all male events provided their sex identifying certificate and legal documents (passport) are proper.
+But for those individuals undergoing male to female sex reassignment should comply with the IAAF regulations to be eligible to participate in female events after a 12month period and if their circulating blood testosterone levels comply to those specified for female competitions2,7,8.

 Are all individuals with DSD or hyperandrogenism barred from all sports competitions?